nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the duplicate phone tagging mechanism behaves when executing an edit command.

-Step 1.
-Assume the address book has two persons: Alex (phone: 87654321) and Bob (phone: 91234567).
-With Alex being the 1st entry in the address book and Bob being he 2nd.
+1. Assume the address book has two persons: Alex (phone: 87654321) and Bob (phone: 91234567).
+With Alex being the 1st entry in the address book and Bob being the 2nd.

-Step 2.
-The user executes `edit 2 p/87654321` to change Bob's phone number to match Alex's.
+2. The user executes `edit 2 p/87654321` to change Bob's phone number to match Alex's.

-Step 3.
-The `edit` command first creates the modified person with the new phone number.
+3. The `edit` command first creates the modified person with the new phone number.

-Step 4.
-After the person is edited, `DuplicatePhoneTagger#tagPhoneDuplicates()` is called.
+4. After the person is edited, `DuplicatePhoneTagger#tagPhoneDuplicates()` is called.
 This updates the frequency count of all phone numbers and identifies that "87654321" appears twice.

-Step 5.
-Finally, both Alex and Bob are tagged with the "DuplicatePhone" tag since they share the same phone number.
+5. Finally, both Alex and Bob are tagged with the "DuplicatePhone" tag since they share the same phone number.

 The following sequence diagrams show how the detection of duplicate phone numbers is carried out in the case of the `edit` operation being executed.